 It’s a beautiful sunny day.
-I wave to my darling young son and loving husband as they ride off on one bicycle to school.
-It sounds like a picturesque family portrait worthy of Rockwell, yet my husband, son and I know all too well that any moment the silent storm brewing underneath could rear its ugly head.
+I wave to my darling young son and his father as they ride off on one bicycle to school.
+It sounds like a picturesque family portrait worthy of Rockwell, yet we all know too well that any moment the silent storm brewing underneath could rear its ugly head.

-My husband is taking my son to school because I can no longer manage the desperation of my son’s cries when I leave him at school for the day – his kicking and screaming has reached such a pitch over the past two weeks that we are now in a full-fledged family crisis.
+I am not taking my son to school on this day because I can no longer manage the desperation of his cries when I leave him at school for the day – his kicking and screaming has reached such a pitch over the past two weeks that we are now in a full-fledged crisis.

 Crisis is a word we hear a lot these days in the news.
 Banking crisis, climate crisis, mid-life crisis…but what does the word really mean?